 NOTE 3: Potential coordination with other WTs (e.g., WT#1.1 on service enablement and UE-CN interaction, WT#1.2 on QoS, exposure framework and UP aspects, etc.) may be needed.

-NOTE 4: Computing site represents the computing resources in a specific location of network topology.
+NOTE 4: Computing site can be potentially considered as the computing resources in a specific location of network topology.
 The computing site can offer computing services by allocating its computing resources to run application workloads upon demand of a computing service consumer.
-From networking perspective, the computing site is located within 6G CN (via user plane function in 6G) or Data Network.
+Further detailed clarification on computing site and its relation to service hosting environment will be discussed during study phase as part of WT#6.1.